 Countershaft Bearing Upgrade

 As well as being fiddly to replace, non-rigid bushes can do little to ensure repeated synchronised opening of all 3 sets of butterflies, which is required to ensure uniform mixture across all cylinders.

-Straight replacement using existing fixings, so completely reversible.
+Both types are straight replacements using existing fixings, so completely reversible.
 Precise and uniform throttle response every time you put your foot down.
-This upgrade resulted in a significant improvement in power and smoothness on my own car.

 Replacement twin choke cables are hard to find.
 They cost over £100 when they are available, and they are poor quality.
 This conversion kit includes a high quality* single choke cable that connects to a modified choke fast idle cam.
 A link cable connects the fast idle cam to the metering unit.
 Watch video of the system working here.
 Metering unit enrichment and fast idling remain independently adjustable.
 It all attaches using existing fixings so is completely reversible.
 Should your single choke cable break in the future, similar replacements are available on eBay for as little as £15.

 *The choke cable supplied in the kit is specially made to our specifications by a well-established cable-maker in the Midlands.
-The cable has a square knob with original logo, chrome bezel, multi-stranded Bowden inner cable with soldered end, PTFE lined outer cable and a twist and lock function.
+The cable has a square knob with original logo, chrome bezel, multi-stranded Bowden inner cable with soldered end, PTFE lined outer cable and either twist and lock or friction lock operation.
 The only thing it doesn’t have is the removable knob.

 A longer version of the above cable for those that are not bothered about the fast idle and just want to connect directly to the metering unit.

 Single CP and CR Choke Cable – £45

 Most owners will have probably experienced issues with the infamous crimped ferrule on the outer cable slipping resulting in limited throttle operation.
 Despite this being an issue for many years, it still happens with new cables.